 Extend existing volume

-Unallocated space can be used to make another drive bigger by choosing to extend it.
-This is merging the two drives into one or adding part of another drive to another.
-This will allow the existing drive to be bigger so that it can store more data.
+Unallocated space can be used to increase the size of another drive by choosing to extend it.
+This involves merging the two drives into one or combining part of one drive with another.
+This will enable the existing drive to be larger, allowing it to store more data.

 - Open Disk Management by right-clicking on the start button and clicking Disk Management.